jonathan-fielding/DigitalOceanCLI/README.md

 ##Commands

-There is a number of commands in progress for the Digital Ocean CLI, at the moment you we can only use the tool for creating new droplets.
+There is a number of commands in progress for the Digital Ocean CLI, so far we have the following functionality

 ###New Droplet
 To create a new droplet run the command